 The loss of forests is not only a problem for our climate, but for jaguars and other large carnivores as well.
 Carnivores are the top predators of many ecosystems and have been exposed to extinction risk worldwide in large part due to global habitat loss and fragmentation.

 The jaguar is listed as near threatened by the IUCN and has become locally extinct and critically endangered in some areas and habitat loss and fragmentation are to blame.

-Camera trap photo of a jaguar in the project intervention area
+Camera trap photos of a jaguar and a black jaguar in the project intervention area

 A recent paper co-authored by Dr. Laury Cullen of IPE, our planting partner in Brazil, found that around 85% of the jaguar’s habitat in the Atlantic Forest has been lost, leaving a mere 7% in good condition.
 Jaguars only inhabit 2.8% of the region and live at very low densities in most of the areas.
 Throughout the entirety of the Atlantic Forest, there are probably fewer than 300 individuals, scatted across small, isolated sub-populations.
 This is a serious concern because populations like this have high levels of inbreeding, lose genetic diversity at a very high rate and are at greater risk of becoming extinct in a short period of time.

 If the current trend continues, the Atlantic Forest will be the first tropical forest ecoregion to lose its top predator.